ariv3ra/talks/2018/DockerCon2018/talk.md

 In this session, CircleCI Developer Advocate Angel Rivera will offer Docker & CircleCI to demonstrate how developers can easily integrate CI/CD pipelines into their projects and securely, build, test, release & deploy production ready Docker images.

 ## Talk Outline

 - Introduction
     - Introduce & talk
+    - Before we started this is my first conference talk as an official CircleCI Developer Advocate so... you all know have bragging rights!

 - CircleCI
-    - What is CircleCI?
+    - Quick show of hands who uses CircleCI?
+    - CircleCI is a Continuos Integration Continuos Delivery\Deployment platform that provides rapid release of quality code by automating the build, test, and delivery process.
+    - Quality code delivered consistently and faster

+- CircleCI Stats
+    - These are some CircleCI stats
+    - Our users are crushing it!
+    - A contributing factor is our platform's utilization of Docker

+- CircleCI + Docker
+    - Docker sits in the core of the CircleCI platform
+    - This enables users to use any combination of Docker images and build environments to rapidly produce quality builds that run in all of their environments

 - "It worked on my box"
-    - Raise your hands if you've ever heard or uttered these words before
+    - Raise your hands if you've ever heard or uttered this phrase
-    - Apps work on developers box but not in qa staging ort production
+    - Apps work on developers box but not in qa staging or production

 - Reasons? `¯\_(ツ)_/¯`
     - Who knows?
 But...

-- Best guess Environments Don't Match
+- Inconsistent Environments
-    - Dev machine has missing, newer/older dependencies?
+    - Developers machine has missing, newer/older dependencies?
     - Invalid configurations?
     - Different OSs?

 - Dev != QA != Staging != Production
     - How do we equalize our environments?

 - Docker
     - Enables developers to mint environments using Docker images

 - Docker Images
     - Docker Images provide immutable & consistent templates for your environments

 - Docker: Dev == QA == Staging == Production
     - All your environments are mirrors including Production thanks to Docker Images
     - You can consistently spawn & run your apps regardless of which environment using Docker Images.
-- CircleCI
-    -

-    - Decision factors

-- CircleCI Stats
-    - Speak to stats

 - Demo
     - Live code Python App